 "The briefs were couched in terms of a cooperative measure, applying that penalty as part of the trial was not raised with the industry at all.

 "In my view demerit points are associated with safety, this plan is a congestion management issue; while it does have some safety outcomes in terms of what the research shows, that also comes down to the behaviour of car drivers," he said.

 Mr Mahon said the QTA has been agreeable with the congestion changes through a cooperative approach.

 "We are looking to support the measures the State Government has taken, but they shouldn't be used as a revenue raising venture," he said.

 "If there needs to be a fine fair enough, but to take points as well is entirely unreasonable.

 "If signs are being erected now no fines should be introduced until there has been a reasonable introduction - you need to give people a chance," he said.

-Urging caution for all those getting accustomed to the trail, Mr Mahon said outside of concerns around demerit point penalties the studies show the trail may have some good outcomes for the industry.
+Urging caution for all those getting accustomed to the trial, Mr Mahon said outside of concerns around demerit point penalties the studies show the trial may have some good outcomes for the industry.